BAILOOL/DoYouEvenLearn/README.md

 ## Connect to your local communities

-Temporary description: From my personal experience, due to multiple reaons, there are various local communities(e.g. per counry).
+Temporary description: From my personal experience, due to multiple reasons, there are various local communities(e.g. per country).
 I would simply not dare include links for those that I am not competent in.
 Eventually, the table below might look smth like [this](https://i.pinimg.com/originals/29/5d/22/295d22ab9d9d2c35468b526459d687e8.jpg)(just an idea).
 Please update the table with verified links.

 | Country        | Links         |
 | -------------  |:-------------:|